Eastern Oriental Express Train

 The train finally reached us and began slowing down, I signalled exactly where I wanted it to stop, then came a frantic five minutes spent orchestrating & positioning everybody in the right place including animals and our group of extremely quite monks, we also got some of the passengers out onto the observation car at the back of the train.

 With some fantastic shots of the train in this amazing scene achieved, we waved it goodbye as it departed to continue on it’s journey.
-Such a successful and memorable assignment, I’m happy to say all our work paid off.

 One of the main pictures I’ve shown here, along with some of my original 5X4 polaroids I took while setting up the scene.